About Olive Oil

 California Extra-Virgin olive oil certified by COOC is the freshest and richest in anti-oxidants you can buy.

-Saltonstall Estate Organic Extra – Virgin olive oil is richer in anti-oxidants and higher in monounsaturated fats.
+Saltonstall Estate Organic Extra – Our organic Extra-Virgin olive oil is richer in anti-oxidants and higher in monounsaturated fats.
 It is the healthiest oil obtainable.

 Olive oil is rich in monounsaturated fat and antioxidants like chlorophyll, carotenoids and vitamin E. Scientists have identified a compound in olive oil called oleuropein which prevents the LDL cholesterol from oxidizing.
 It is the oxidized cholesterol that sticks to the walls of the arteries and forms plaque.
 Replacing other fats in your diet with olive oil can significantly lower blood pressure and reduce the risk of heart attack.